- Does a Declining GPA Look Bad on My College Applications?

 - What Class Rank Do I Need to Get into a Top School?

-- How to Turn Your Interest or Hobby Into an Extracurricular Activity - April 30, 2017
+- How to Turn Your Interest in Tutoring into a Successful Business - June 28, 2017

 Can I Get Into a Top College With a C on My Transcript?

 By all counts, you are a hardworking high school student.
 You take challenging classes, you are fully involved in a number of extracurricular activities, and you have polished your standardized test-taking skills.
 You’re on the fast track to college admissions success, right?

 But what if there’s a stumbling point along the way, and you receive a less-than-stellar grade, even just once during your high school career?
 Can you throw away your lowest score?
 Will colleges give you the benefit of the doubt?
 Or is it game over all because of one C on your high school transcript?